-In action research, researchers need to be open and prepared for unexpected knowledge to emerge as relevant to the project This allows for the responsive co-creation of knowledge according to the research conditions, events, and co-researchers' input.
+In action research, researchers need to be open and prepared for unexpected knowledge to emerge as relevant to the project.
+This allows for the responsive co-creation of knowledge according to the research conditions, events, and co-researchers' input.
 Pedagogy was an unexpected area of knowledge arising from the need to plan and deliver the first phase (taster sessions) and plan and teach the second phase (UG teaching).
 Our pedagogical knowledge was developed during the classroom experiences in the research and this knowledge was clarified through my engagement with the inclusive pedagogies literature and the development of six principles of practice in the writing up.
 I came to the research with innate, practice-based pedagogical knowledge, gleaned through classroom-based teacher training, rather than theoretically-informed knowledge.
 My co-researchers' discovery that pedagogical knowledge was necessary for them to refine their own and evaluate each other's teaching forced me to draw on my pedagogical knowledge and use it to support my co-researchers in their classrooms.
-The process of collaborative research allows for knowledge to emerge organically, revealing how pedagogy is at the heart of WP work, both for access and for participation.
+The process of collaborative research allows for knowledge to emerge organically, revealing how pedagogical knowledge is crucial to the development and delivery of WP work and that pedagogy is at the heart of WP work, both for access and for participation.